cybercongress/cybercongress/drafts/GoL-reules/Game of Links.md

 As shown in figure above the Game start with `Euler-5` launch and the Game of Thrones auction.

 `Euler-5` Genesis file will contain all drops to Ethereum and Cosmos communities.
 Furthermore,  it will contain validators lifetime rewards from `Euler-4`.
-For new incomers, we'll propose to get EUL tokens at the cyber~Auction just for less.
+For newcomers, we'll propose to get EUL tokens at the cyber~Auction just for less.
 In the cyber~Auction, newbies can buy EULs or GOLs for uAtoms and Szabos.

 > **!
 Important**
 > In Euler-5 testnet we'll use special named **EUL** tokens against liquid **CYB** in mainnet and **GOL** tokens against **THC** government tokens.